To the content

 Key dates

-• Reception of e-invoices – 1 September 2026 (all companies)
+• Receiving e-invoices1 September 2026 (all companies)

-• Issuing e-invoices
+• Issuing e-invoices:

 System architecture